 Completion date: 2019

 Johnson County, Kansas

 Public Art Commission

-Interconnections, a triptych of mosaics, each one measuring 23.5 feet tall by 5.5 feet wide, created for the Lenexa City Center Public Library, celebrates the twenty-six letters of the English alphabet through a profusion of typographic fonts, both uppercase and lowercase, intermixed with images from the artists books — Alphabet City, Alphabet School, and A is for Art: An Abstract Alphabet.
+Interconnections, a triptych of mosaic murals, each one measuring 23.5 feet tall by 5.5 feet wide and created for the Johnson County Library at Lenexa City Center, Lenexa, Kansas, celebrates the twenty-six letters of the English alphabet through a profusion of typographic fonts, both uppercase and lowercase, intermixed with images from the artists books — Alphabet City, Alphabet School, and A is for Art: An Abstract Alphabet.
 This artwork was made possible by a 1% grant for public art by the Johnson County Public Art Commission and the Public Building Commission of Johnson County.